guinhoanjos/guinhoanjos/README.md

 - 🌱 I’m currently learning NOSQL with MongoDB
 - 😄 Pronouns: He/Him
 - 🏠 Born and raised in Salvador/Bahia, in Brazil.
-- ✈️ I want to know New York
+- ✈️ I want to travel New York
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...